 - If you are having difficulties using this tool, contact your Admissions Advisor.
 We are always happy to provide you with guidance.

-What Course Should I take in the Winter 3-Week Session?
+What Course Should I Take in the 3-Week Block?

 How to succeed in your 3-week courses

 Due to the intensive and integrative style of the 3-week courses, it is important to set the goal of attending every class.
 Missing one class is similar to missing a traditional week of school.
 Be prepared to engage deeply with your course topic!